darianrosebrook/portfolio/_posts/update/2019-03-10-interviewed-on-podcast.md

 ---
 categories: [updates, post]
 type: update
-title: I Was Interviewed on the Fowler Hour Podcast
+title: Interview on The Fowler Hour about creating a design community
 specific: podcasted-interview
 icon: microphone-alt
 ---